subhankar021/book-buddy-main/README.md

 - ⚠️ Image upload: In a production environment, this would connect to a storage service
 - ⚠️ Real-time messaging: Currently simulated

+## Bonus Features
+- You can edit or remove the listed books
+- Filter listings by Genre/Location
+- Add Book cover (image upload optional)

+## AI used

+- Used Ai like ChatGpt

 ## Technologies Used

 - Next.js 14